-IMPACT ENVIRONMENTAL EDUCATION AND TRAINING RESPONSIBI LITY This section deals with the environmental training of construction employees.
-PHASE CONSTRUCTION PROJECT COMPANY, PM, EO, ECO ENVIRONMEN TAL MANAGEMENT PROGRAMME 2.
+IMPACT ENVIRONMENTAL EDUCATION AND TRAINING RESPONSIBIL LITY This section deals with the environmental training of construction employees.
+PHASE CONSTRUCTION PROJECT COMPANY, PM, EO, ECO ENVIRONMENT TAL MANAGEMENT PROGRAMME MITIGATION / Environmental training METHOD 1.
+The project company must appoint an ECO prior to construction STATEMENT 2.
 Ensure that all site personnel have a basic level of environmental awareness training.
-The ECO will be responsible for the training and topics covered should include: ■ What is meant by "Environment" Why the environment needs to be protected and conserved How construction activities can impact on the environment What can be done to mitigate against such impacts Awareness of emergency and spills response provisions Social responsibility during construction e.g. being considerate to local residents Specific mitigation measures stipulated in the EMPr and EA.
+The ECO will be responsible for the training and topics covered should include: What is meant by "Environment" Why the environment needs to be protected and conserved How construction activities can impact on the environment What can be done to mitigate against such impacts Awareness of emergency and spills response provisions Social responsibility during construction e.g. being considerate to local residents Specific mitigation measures stipulated in the EMPr and EA.
 3. Environmental awareness training for all construction staff must be undertaken by the ECO prior to construction starting.
 Translators are to be used where necessary.
-The topics covered should include, but not be limited to the following: Use of the appropriate fire-fighting equipment ■ The need for a "clean site" policy The prevention of accidental spillage of hazardous chemicals and oil Pollution of water resources (both surface and groundwater) Air pollution and litter control The need to refrain from indiscriminant waste disposal and/or pollution of local soil and water resources General safety 4.
-Training of new staff that did not receive the initial training is the responsibility of the ECO.
+The topics covered should include, but not be limited to the following: Use of the appropriate fire-fighting equipment The need for a "clean site" policy The prevention of accidental spillage of hazardous chemicals and oil Pollution of water resources (both surface and groundwater) Air pollution and litter control